mcsrainbow/mcsrainbow.github.io/en/2022/05/notes-from-reading-rich-dad-poor-dad/index.md

 >
 > Among all these 5 takeaways, the last one is the most important.
 >
-> Find your personal reason and understand why it is important for you to “gain financial freedom”.
+> Find your personal reason and understand why it is important for you to "gain financial freedom".
 If you gain clarity on your why, you’ll naturally get to the how.
 Your journey starts with this step.

 ## Thinking